Heiss/playgtfo/src/tasks.md

 This is very equal to [Task: Collect key](#task-collect-key), except one of your team member needs to carry a battery cell to the door, so this member cannot use any weapons or tools while the battery is holding.
 It can be dropped while pressing and holding e until it is dropped.

+## Task: Transport a Box

+Instead to collect a cell and enter it somewhere, you have something to bring somewhere.
+Most times this is an overall task and other tasks supports this one to achieve.
+Read the text for the current task to know, what you need to deliver where.

 ## Task: Scan HSU

 ## Task: Uplink verify